 Well over one million Valley residents regularly enjoy Phoenix's traditional city parks, playgrounds, walking paths, athletic fields and open green spaces.
 City parks are open 365 days a year, but some services are unavailable on city-observed holidays.

-The following parks have splash pads / spray areas available during summer months: Altadena, Civic Space, Dust Devil, Edison, Francisco Highland, Mountain Vista, Laveen Village, Nuestro, Patriots, Pecos and Trailside Point.
+The following parks have splash pads available during summer months: Altadena, Civic Space, Dust Devil, Edison, Francisco Highland, Mountain Vista, Laveen Village, Nuestro, Pecos and Trailside Point.
+Splash pads will operated May 28, 2016 to October 1, 2016.

 Find a park near you: